6 Reasons Outdoor TV Antennas Lose Signal (and How to Fix Them)

 An antenna that loses signal intermittently is often still working correctly.
 The environment around it has changed, or reception is sitting close to its natural limits.
 Understanding these patterns helps explain why channels come and go without assuming the equipment has failed.

-Instead of chasing new hardware, recognizing how signals behave makes reception more predictable.
-Once you understand what affects antenna signals, sudden dropouts start to look less random — and much easier to make sense of.
+Instead of chasing new hardware, recognizing how signals behave makes reception more predictable and easier to fix.